bondhugula/mlir/rfc/rfc-graybox.md

 2. The requirement for an SSA value to be a valid symbol ([mlir::isValidSymbol](https://github.com/tensorflow/mlir/blob/3671cf5558a273a865007405503793746e4ddbb7/lib/Dialect/AffineOps/AffineOps.cpp#L128)) changes so that it also includes (a) symbols at the top-level of any *affine.graybox*, and (b) those values that dominate an *affine.graybox*.
-	 Symbol and dimensional identifier validity are thus sensitive to the enclosing graybox op or func op.
-As such, there has to be an additional method, mlir::isValidSymbol(Value \*v, Operation \*op), to check for symbol validity for use in the specific op.
+In the latter case, symbol validity is sensitive to the enclosing graybox.
+As such, there has to be an additional method: mlir::isValidSymbol(Value \*v, Operation \*op) to check for symbol validity for use in the specific op.
 See design alternatives towards the end.

 3. The op is not [isolated from above](https://github.com/tensorflow/mlir/blob/be6746fc3b9e6bd0527cc961256e362f44130cd4/include/mlir/IR/OperationSupport.h#L76)